 There’s a limit to how much you can possess

-If you’re 19 or over, you will be allowed to have up to 30 grams of dried cannabis (or equivalent) with you in public.
-There will be no restrictions on how much you can keep in your home, as long as it’s for personal use.
+If you’re 19 or over, you can have up to 30 grams of dried cannabis (or equivalent) with you in public.
+There are no restrictions on how much you can keep in your home, as long as it’s for personal use.
 Store cannabis safely and keep it away from children and pets.

 There’s a limit to how much you can grow

-Legal age adults will be able to grow up to four cannabis plants per household.
+Legal age adults can grow up to four cannabis plants per household.
 Each apartment in a house or building is considered a separate household.
 Take extra care to grow safely if you have children or pets at home.